sperrys/Chateau/README.md

 	- if generic failure, `"type": "ErrorResponse", status": 400`
 	- if failure is that the client making the request is not registered, `"type": "ErrorResponse", status": 301`
 	- if failure is that the chatname is not unique, `"type": "ErrorResponse", "status": 301`
-	- if failure is that a recipient does not exist, `"type": "ErrorResponse", "status": 302`
+	- if failure is that one of the recipients in the chat message is not online,

 **Send a Message to a Chat or Client**

 "type": "GroupMessageRequest"

 Arguments:
-	- "recipient"
+	- `"recipient"` - recipient is either the username of a single person or the name of a groupchat.
-	- "content"
+	- `"content"`

 Response:
 	- If sucessful, `"type": "MessageSendResponse"` and `"status": 200` goes to the person who sent the message